corentinBoennec/3DEngine/Readme.md

 Step by step guide :

 - Clone this reposatory
-- Download freeglut 3.0.0 for MSVC [here](https://www.transmissionzero.co.uk/software/freeglut-devel/)
-- Unzip freeglut and put it where you can find it easily
-- Launch CMake, set the path of the project and the path of the build (create a folder outside the project's folder)
+- Launch CMake, set the project and the build path (create a folder outside the project for the build)
-- Add the variable's path for GLUT (check grouped and advanced)
 - Click on configure, then generate
-- Add freeglut.dll (available in /bin) in your build folder
-- Open the visual studio solution in build
+- Open the visual studio solution available in build
 - Here you go !